DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Even if you ask to keep a secret.
 How I'm supposed to do it?
-There are already two curious people that are trying to approach me (Kay) for a sneak peek.
+There are already two curious people that are trying to approach me (Kai) for a sneak peek.

-"Kay, what Jeanne says?"
+"Kai, what Jeanne says?"

 "Even I got nothing from her.
 Suspicious, a secret from both me and Saki...?
-Hey, Kay, could it be are you gotten in some <span title="Sounds more fun this way">forbidden</span> relationships with Jeanne!?"
+Hey, Kai, could it be are you gotten in some <span title="Sounds more fun this way">forbidden</span> relationships with Jeanne!?"

-"Hold on" - said Kay and extended his hand to stop them.
+"Hold on" - said Kai and extended his hand to stop them.

 "My bad, it seems that is not a message from Jeanne"

-"Oh ho, is that so, Kay?
+"Oh ho, is that so, Kai?
 Then just what was that ringtone?"

 "Trying to lie to us so lamely.
 Could it be this is some special message, Kai-kun?"

 Saki is smirking, and Ashlan has a ghastly look on his face.
-Both were approaching Kay to take a look at his communication device.
+Both were approaching Kai to take a look at his communication device.

 "...Ah by the way"

-Kay tightly grasped his communication device and turned his back towards them.
+Kai tightly grasped his communication device and turned his back towards them.
 And he run at full speed.

 "I haven't done any running today yet.
 Time to do my 10km course!"

 "Oi, stop, you bastard!"

 "Someone!
-Help us to catch and stop Kay!
+Help us to catch and stop Kai!
 He is a criminal who wants to conspire in secret with Jeanne in some wicked scheme!"

 "That's misunderstanding...!
 I only wanted to take my training seriously!"

 Jeanne, please, don't use MDA's commendation device for private needs!
-So Kay shouted in his mind, while desperately trying to escape a chase from two of his colleagues.
+So Kai shouted in his mind, while desperately trying to escape a chase from two of his colleagues.

 -------------------------------------------------------------------------------